tow3rs/catapult-v3-smartnic-re/README.md

 - Test FPGA communication to Mellanox NIC ASIC.
 - Test Mellanox NIC ASIC PCI Express connectivity in PCIe board via OCuLink connector.
 - Incomplete or inaccurate constraints for already identified pins.
 - Find some remaining unknown/GPIO pins in FPGA.
+- The OCP card variant mounting the Arria 10 SOC isn't documented in this project.
 - Find the purpose of following components.
   - U20 (Unknown, not found datasheet for this component).
   - U55 (I2C to GPIO).
 Able to identify and manipulate this component through I2C bus, but unknown it's purpose.